gardener/gardener/docs/proposals/29-autoscaling-storage-volumes.md

 The existing, recently implemented Gardener PVC autoscaler application[[1]], hereafter referred to as `pvc-autoscaler`, is deployed to seeds, and takes the responsibility of scaling PVs.
 PVCs (seed and shoot `vali` and `prometheus` at this time) are annotated as to instruct the autoscaler to act on them, and to prescribe specific settings.
 New volumes are deployed with smaller initial capacity.
-Each time the used space of a volume exceeds 90% (referred to as "trigger threshold"), `pvc-autoscaler` expands capacity by 10%.
+Each time the free space of a volume drops below 90% (referred to as "trigger threshold"), `pvc-autoscaler` expands capacity by 10%.

 ### PVC Autoscaler - Runtime Structure